 General Competition Information

-We are looking for Full-Length Novels that in some way touch upon ideas around building a sustainable society.
+We are looking for Full-Length Novels for adults that in some way touch upon ideas around building a sustainable society.
 If you’d prefer to create your story in a different format, click here.
 We will consider all genres – rom-com, literary fiction, science fiction, mystery, crime etc. – but stories must engage with the idea of environmentally sustainable practices and/or sustainable societies.

 Most stories set in the future are dystopian, meaning they have a pessimistic view of society.
 We will consider all stories, but we encourage you to imagine a more positive settings and practices for your stories.
 You can find out more about why we recommend positive stories by clicking here.
 Do feel free to draw upon the resources in this Green Stories website to write your story (found in the menu on the homepage.
 Each page provides links to articles/videos that describe the ideas and also ideas for how such ideas may be integrated into stories.

 The story doesn’t have to be about sustainability or climate change directly.
 A rom-com, for example, could be set in a society that replaces ownership with borrowing and the heroine goes to a clothes library to pick up a posh dress and borrow jewellery for her big date; or the hero in a crime drama could use a carbon credit card and hear the news in the background reporting on the wellbeing index instead of GDP; or the characters in a legal drama could live in a city where everyone has gardens on their roofs and generates energy from their own waste.

 No children’s books as we expect to run a later competition for children’s stories